 Hope for Kabingo

 The pictures shown here are from the July 2018 Mission trip to Kabingo.
+(Click on an image below to open the corresponding gallery.)

 We travel for 24 hours to Entebbe, Uganda and then another half day to the village of Kabingo.
 From our base in Kyocera at the Bakhita Guest House, with running water and electricity, every day we travel 45 minutes by bus down a dusty road to and from the bush village of Kabingo.